• Skip to primary navigation

 Instructions

-• Make the petite dumplings: In a little bowl beat one egg and add a pinch of salt and about 2-3 tablespoons of flour or just enough flour to make a thick paste pasta dough.
+• In the meantime, in a little bowl, beat 2 eggs and add a pinch of salt and about 4-5 tablespoons of flour or just enough flour to make a thick paste pasta dough.
+If you drag the spoon on the bottom of the bowl it should leave a line without the dough.
+(You can use gluten free flour cup for cup or measure for measure to keep gluten free.)
+Set aside!

-• Garnish with fresh parsley and serve with crusty bread and enjoy.
-(Anna liked to garnish her Gulyásleves with a little bit of spicy paprika sauce but I loved it just liked it was, rich and flavorful)
+• Garnish with fresh parsley leaves and serve with crusty bread and enjoy.
+(Anna liked to garnish her Gulyásleves with a little bit extra spicy paprika sauce but I loved it just liked it was, rich and flavorful)

 Notes